-This Access Arrangement is required to describe all of the pipeline services that AGN Vic or AGN Albury (as the case may be, “AGN”) can reasonably provide on AGN Vic’s Victorian Gas Distribution System or AGN Albury’s New South Wales Gas Distribution System (as the case may be, “the Network”).
+This Access Arrangement is required to describe all of the pipeline services that Multinet can reasonably provide on Multinet’s Victorian Gas Distribution System ( “the Network”).

 Those pipeline services must be consistent with the AER’s reference service proposal decision under rule 47A of the National Gas Rules, unless there has been a material change in circumstances.

-The pipeline services which AGN can reasonably provide on the Network are the pipeline services described in Table 1 below.
+The pipeline services which Multinet can reasonably provide on the Network are the pipeline services described in Table 1 below.

-Table 1: Pipeline Services for the Victorian and Albury distribution networks 2023/24 – 2027/28
+Table 1: Pipeline Services for Multinet’s Victorian distribution network 2023/24 – 2027/28